-- All special payee or charitable transactions will be processed as a taxable surrender and may result in a taxable event to the contract owner. - For accurate delivery, please ensure the mailing instructions entered below do not exceed 30 characters per line (maximum of 5 lines). - Anonymous charitable donations must be made payable to the charity and mailed too the client at their address on record. - Only one check/payee is allowed per surrender request and you may only submit one surrender request per day.
-Requests for multiple checks to separate payees will not be accepted.
+- · All special payee or charitable transactions will be processed as a taxable surrender and may result in a taxable event to the contract owner. - For accurate delivery, please ensure the mailing instructions entered below do not exceed 30 characters per line (maximum of 5 lines). - Anonymous charitable donations must be made payable to the charity and mailed too the client at their address on record.

-Name (Required)

-For Benefit Of Gift From ○ Send Gift Anonymously (If applicable, select one and include name below,

-Mailing Address (Required)

-City State ZIP code

-ACH transfer to my external bank account

-Name of Bank:

-Bank Routing Number/RTN: Must be 9 digits and begin with a 0, 1, 2, or 3

-Bank Account Number:

-Part 7 Internal Transfer, Direct Rollover, Roth Conversion Instructions
+Name (Required) For Benefit Of Gift From Send Gift Anonymously (If applicable, select one and include name below) Mailing Address (Required) City State ZIP code ACH transfer to my external bank ac Bank Account Owner Name ACH transfer to my external bank ac Name of Bank: Bank Routing Number/RTN: Bank Account Number: Name of Bank: Bank Routing Number/RTN: Bank Account Number: Bank Account Owner Name Name of Bank: Bank Routing Number/RTN: Bank Account Number: Bank Account Owner Name Must be 9 digits and begin with a 0, 1, 2, or 3 Name of Bank: Bank Routing Number/RTN: Bank Account Number: Part 7 Internal Transfer, Direct R Bank Account Owner Name Must be 9 digits and begin with a 0, 1, 2, or 3